hanlongfu/discrete_mathematics/README.md

 - same as [[#2 4 - Logical Structure of Statements]]

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
+- 5th edition:
 	- 3.1 - Predicates and Quantied Statements I
+- 3rd edition:
+	- 2.1 - Introduction to Predicates and Quantified Statements I

 [[0109.002 - Mathematics - A Discrete Introduction]] - MATHB_MADI
 - same as [[#2 4 - Logical Structure of Statements]]